The people within organizations drive a mission. Of course, all missions require a strategy.

 While some strategic plans are necessarily complex, our strategy is simple.
 To deliver our twofold purpose, our strategy is directly tied to the personal objective of each team member.
 Get to know what motivates us, and how we intend to add value to your organization, the people currently and soon to be in it, and the public more broadly.

 Jason holds an Honours Bachelor of Arts from the University of Toronto, and a Master's degree in Management from Boston University.
-He is certified in unconscious-bias decision making, and has completed courses on predicative data analytics and the ethical use of artificial intelligence in recruitment and retention.
+He is certified in unconscious-bias decision making and iOS app development, and has completed courses on predicative data analytics and the ethical use of artificial intelligence in recruitment and retention.

 Sedina holds a BFA in Music Theatre from the University of Windsor.